Chapter 14 - Chapter 15 - Chapter 16 - Chapter 17 - Chapter 18 - Chapter 19

 “I’d like that,” Terra said.

 “Sounds like the perfect time to get some reading done!”
 Pharazon said.

 “Ohhhh, and I can pull the Lever of Doom!”
 Blynn said.
 “We still don’t have that avatar and I want it!”

-Terra grimaced and said, “Okay, but I’m putting a five-thousand-NP cap on you this time!”
+Terra grimaced.
+“Okay, but I’m putting a five-thousand-NP cap on you this time!”

 “You know,” Hyren said, “you may be nutty, but you’re the best family ever.”

 Terra laughed, gathering in all three of her Neopets for a group hug.
 “Happy Grundo Independence Day, Hyren,” she said.

 “I celebrate my independence every day,” he said, “by being thankful for you guys.”